 Awards Thanks to an endowment from philanthropist Alan Shawn Feinstein and the Feinstein Foundation, the Feinstein Community Service Center was founded here at the Providence Campus in 1995.
 Our programs have received local and national recognition, including a:

 Our programs have also been featured in the Princeton Review’s Colleges with a Conscience: 81 Great Schools with Outstanding Community Involvement and The Templeton Guide: Colleges That Encourage Character Development.

-Work Study Earn work study awards through work at local nonprofit agencies.
-The center works with Student Employment to implement the Federal Community Service Work Study Program.
+Work Study Students can earn work study awards through work at local nonprofit agencies.
+The Center works with Student Employment to implement the Federal Community Service Work Study Program.